dhemery/DHE-Modules/guides/generating-multi-stage-envelopes.md

 Note the **bold** text below.

 - [Connect]({{ '/guides/techniques-and-variations/#wiring' | relative_url }}):
-    1. A _Stage_ for the attack stage.
+    1. A _Stage_ for the attack stage
-    1. A _Stage_ for the decay stage.
+    1. A _Stage_ for the decay stage
-    1. A _Hostage_ for the sustain stage.
+    1. A _Hostage_ for the sustain stage
-    1. A _Stage_ for the release stage.
+    1. A _Stage_ for the release stage
 - **Connect _Hostage's_ _GATE_ input
     to the same gate source
     that triggers the first stage.**